Trimsku/spman/README.md

+# spman
-Hello, this is spman, simple automation build, used c++.
+Hello, this is spman, simple automation build, used c++, for AsciiMachine.

 How to compile with g++?:
 ```